junxit/us-congress-bills-117/metadata.md

 - 2021-06-29 — Pursuant to section 8 of H. Res.
 504, and the motion offered by Mr. McGovern, the following bills passed under suspension of the rules: H.R.
 1500, as amended; H.R.
 2471, as amended; H.R.
 3261; H.R.
 3283, as amended; and H.R.
 3385, as amended; and the following resolutions were agreed to under suspension of the rules: H. Res.
 186; and H. Res.
 402, as amended. (consideration: CR H3258-3262; text: CR H3258)
 - 2021-06-29 — Pursuant to the provisions of H. Res.
 504, proceedings on H.R.
 1500 are considered vacated.
 - 2021-06-29 — The title of the measure was amended.
 Agreed to without objection.
+- 2021-07-12 — Received in the Senate and Read twice and referred to the Committee on Foreign Relations.